 - Most large companies nowadays are shifting to cloud storage.
 If you’re on Facebook or any social media, you’re already in the cloud of sorts.

 What about cloud security?
 While companies will do their best to keep your data secure.
 It’s important to keep an eye on privacy policies, terms of service and the like.
 No online computer is immune to being hacked, no matter what measures are in front of it.
-If you want to protect sensitive data, encrypt it before uploading to the cloud or keep it off the cloud.
+If you want to protect sensitive data, encrypt it before uploading (this is what we do with our backup service) to the cloud or keep it off the cloud.
+Also check out this article on cloud security.

 What cloud do you recommend?
 This comes down to your personal needs.
 Contact me on this one.
 Drop me you email address via the chat in the bottom right.